Mounjaro and alcohol: can you drink on Mounjaro?

 Here's what we'll cover

-Mounjaro and alcohol are not known to interact with each other.
-However, it may be smart to be cautious about mixing Mounjaro and alcohol.
-For one, alcohol can make it harder to lose weight, and slow your progress towards your weight loss goals.
-For another, alcohol is known to lower blood sugar levels and increase the risk of hypoglycemia in people with diabetes, which can be potentially dangerous.
+Alcohol can make it harder to lose weight and slow your progress toward your weight loss and diabetes treatment goals.
+It’s known to lower blood sugar levels and increase the risk of hypoglycemia in people with diabetes, which can be potentially dangerous.

 Read on as we explore possible interactions between Mounjaro and alcohol, and what you need to know about drinking (or not) while taking Mounjaro.